 I do love a challenge, but must admit there were times when I thought this project was an impossible task.
 But slowly, step by step, it became easier, and I learnt what I needed to know.
 What I discovered surprised me.

 I have learnt that website text is now written in a very different way to how it used to be.
-Nowadays, the words should be aimed at you, the user, and how we, the website owners, can help you.
+Nowadays, the words should be aimed directly at the user, and how we, the website owners, can help.